-Frequently Asked Questions on the Parole Process for Cubans, Haitians, Nicaraguans and Venezuelans
+Frequently Asked Questions on the Parole Process for Cubans, Haitians, Nicaraguans, and Venezuelans

-March 20, 2023
+July 6, 2023

-The Department of Homeland Security (DHS) has announced new parole programs for nationals of Cuba, Haiti, Nicaragua and Venezuela who are seeking safe haven within the United States due to the conditions in their country.
-This process is being implemented in conjunction with a new border enforcement policy, which allows the government to apply Title 42 to Cubans, Haitians, Nicaraguans and Venezuelans who attempt to enter the United States at the border without authorization.
+Earlier this year, the Department of Homeland Security (DHS) announced new parole programs for nationals of Cuba, Haiti, Nicaragua, and Venezuela (CHNV nationals) who are seeking safe haven within the United States due to the conditions in their country.
+This process was first implemented in conjunction with a new border enforcement policy, which allowed the government to apply Title 42 to CHNV nationals who attempt to enter the United States at the border without authorization.
+The administration then wound down the Title 42 program and replaced it with "Circumvention of Lawful Pathways," a Final Federal Rule published on May 11, 2023.
+This new rule increases the use of Title 8 expedited removals for noncitizens who do not utilize existing parole or visa processes to enter the United States.
+On Jan.
+6, 2023, DHS began accepting online applications for the Cuban, Haitian, and Nicaraguan programs.
+The Venezuelan parole process has been open since Oct.
+18, 2022.